MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 ### Not supported

-:no_entry_sign: Using the [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to host C#-based third-party UWP controls in WPF and Windows Forms apps that target the .NET Framework.
-This scenario is only supported in apps that target .NET Core 3.
+:no_entry_sign: Using XAML Islands in WPF and Windows Forms apps that target the .NET Framework.
+XAML Islands are supported only in apps that target .NET Core 3.x.

 :no_entry_sign: UWP XAML content in XAML Islands doesn't respond to Windows theme changes from dark to light or vice versa at run time.
 Content does respond to high contrast changes at run time.